wizbii/ngx-unused-css/README.md

-- sass lib has been upgraded to latest version therefore custom importer configuration needs to be changed, refer to: https://sass-lang.com/documentation/js-api/interfaces/FileImporter
+- sass lib has been upgraded to latest version therefore custom importer configuration needs to be changed, refer to: https://sass-lang.com/documentation/js-api/interfaces/FileImporter -
--

 ## Quick setup

-`npx ngx-unused-css --init`
+`npx @wizbii/ngx-unused-css --init`

-`npm i -D ngx-unused-css`
+`npm i -D @wizbii/ngx-unused-css`

 Add script into `package.json` and run it:

-`
-  "scripts": {
+`  "scripts": {
     ...
     "unused-css": "ngx-unused-css"
     ...
-  }
-`
+  }`

 ## How does it works

-- it finds all `.html` files inside the project and then pairs it with their styling files;
+- it finds all `.html` files inside the project and then pairs it with their styling files, if not it extract css that is is in ts files
-  e.g. app.component.html > app.component.scss
 - if pair is matched then it will compare unused css using PurgeCSS library
 - SCSS will be automatically compiled before the matching phase
 - some system selectors like `:host` or `::ng-deep` will be ignored